John Macnamara: Military career

 On 11 January 1924, he joined the Territorial Army (TA), the part-time reserve element of the British Army, and was commissioned as a second lieutenant in the 3rd (City of London) Battalion, London Regiment (Royal Fusiliers).
 His service number was 28393.
+He transferred to full-time service with the Royal Fusiliers on 31 January 1927.
+For the next six years he mainly served in India.
+He was promoted to lieutenant on 31 January 1930.
+He transferred to the 18th London Regiment (London Irish Rifles), Territorial Army, on 5 May 1934 with the rank of lieutenant.
+He was promoted to captain on 1 November 1934, to major on 1 January 1938, and to lieutenant colonel 1 November 1938.

 During the Second World War, he commanded the 1st Battalion, London Irish Rifles, another TA battalion, which was affiliated to the Royal Ulster Rifles.
+The battalion was initially assigned to the 168th (London) Infantry Brigade, part of the 56th (London) Infantry Division, nicknamed "The Black Cats", and fought in the Italian theatre of war.
+When the RAF Regiment was created in 1942, he was involved in its initial organisation.
+He then moved to Combined Operations Headquarters.
 He was subsequently promoted to the rank of colonel.
-The battalion was initially assigned to the 168th (London) Infantry Brigade, part of the 56th (London) Infantry Division, nicknamed "The Black Cats", and fought in the Italian theatre of war.
+In October 1944, he was serving as chief of staff, Adriatic Command.
+As such, he and 15 commandos landed in Gruž, Dubrovnik, to undertake reconnaissance in advance of Operation Floxo.

 In December 1944, Colonel Macnamara was visiting Italy and was with the 1st London Irish who were moving into the Senio Line to relieve a Gurkha battalion.
 He was watching men of the battalion move up to the line in company with Major M. V. S. Boswell when a sudden German mortar bombardment fell on the area.
 Macnamara and Lieutenant J. Prosser MC were killed while Major Boswell was wounded.

-Colonel Macnamara was laid to rest in Forlì War Cemetery.
+Macnamara is buried in Forlì War Cemetery.

+In June 1945, it was published that he has been mentioned in despatches "in recognition of gallant and distinguished services in the Mediterranean Theatre".

+Personal life

+Macnamara was gay or bisexual, and was a member of the political group nicknamed the Glamour Boys.

+A memorial service was held for him at St Margaret's, Westminster on 17 January 1945.
+It was officiated by The Reverend Canon A. C. Don, and was attended by family members, politicians and senior military figures.